-- Coordinate (with the DFPS and the HHSC staff) response to facility related issues statewide in the event that recovery from a significant disruptive incident is necessary. - Serves as the decision maker related to Ridgepoint campus office closures. - Supervises the BCP and oversees all activities and responsibilities under the scope of this position.
+- Coordinate (with DFPS and HHSC staff) response to facility related issues statewide in the event that recovery from a significant disruptive incident is necessary. - Serves as the decision maker related to Ridgepoint campus office closures. - Supervises the BCP and oversees all activities and responsibilities under the scope of this position.